tut9492/ThePredictionMarket/README.md

 # The Prediction Market Dashboard

+> The Coinmarketcap of prediction markets and more

 ## 🎯 Project Overview
 A comprehensive analytics dashboard that aggregates and compares data across the top prediction market platforms (Polymarket and Kalshi).
 Provides real-time volume metrics, user statistics, and market comparisons to help traders make informed decisions.